-This project contributes to enriching the predominantly abstract Triple Nexus debate with concrete examples of local practices while looking at it from a humanitarian standpoint.
-The research results on the Peace Nexus will be made available in the form of country studies, a Nexus publication, and a CHA conference in the beginning of 2020.
-The project will be complemented by a Triple Nexus Evaluation for the German NGO Welthungerhilfe.
+This CHA research project contributes to enriching the predominantly abstract Triple Nexus debate with concrete examples of local practices while looking at it from a humanitarian standpoint.
+The research results on the Peace Nexus will be made available in the form of country studies, a Nexus publication, and a CHA conference in October 2020.
+The project will be complemented by a Triple Nexus evaluation for the German NGO Welthungerhilfe.

 Save the Date: CHA Conference on the Triple Nexus, October 202026.10.2020 00:00 - 23:59

 Save the Date: From October 26 to 27 2020, CHA is organising an international conference.
 Topic: Triple Nexus in Practice - What about peace?
 Further information will follow shortly.

 Interview with Dabagaï Dabagaï on the Triple Nexus02.07.2020

 Dabagaï Dabagaï, Country Director of Action against Hunger in Mali, explains in this interview why she finds the peace component of the Triple Nexus problematic and how COVID-19 affects her daily work.